-Unfortunately in schizophrenia, the Bearded Lady is not "the secret, lurking unity in every bi-polar self," but the secret, lurking disunity.
+Unfortunately in schizophrenia, the Bearded Lady is not "the secret, lurking unity in every bipolar self," but the secret, lurking disunity.
 The fortunate person whose Yin and Yang are harmoniously united is that exceptional creature - the mature individual.
 In the great majority of cases, however, a person's Yin and Yang are conflicted, and this conflict, depending upon its severity, always results in a greater or lesser degree of mental illness.

-As the evening wore on, Tony behaved more and more peculiarly.
-Despite Bernadette's enthusiasm for the House of Plenty sexuality course, Tony had said next to nothing on the subject, preferring to sit and apparenty listen, brooding, But as the conversation turned to more general subjects, he got up and began to prowl the room, almost in parody of a jungle animal.
+377 As the evening wore on, Tony behaved more and more peculiarly.
+Despite Bernadette's enthusiasm for the House of Plenty sexuality course, Tony had said next to nothing on the subject, preferring to sit and apparently listen, brooding, but as the conversation turned to more general subjects, he got up and began to prowl the room, almost in parody of a jungle animal.
 Nobody took much notice; we all assumed that he had been smoking some kind of powerful dope before he got there and was enjoying an interior trip he couldn't share.
 At one point he went over to Steve, and several times stroked his hair - but it was less a caress than a slap.
 Later he stalked me, like a cat, and looked in my eyes and said, 'I like you.
-You know, don't you?
-You know.'
+You know,'